 top of page

-Asutosh Dubey lived his entire life in a small, crowded town.
+Dubey lived his entire life in a small, and crowded town.

 He worked on a farm all his life as a supervisor.
-He never earned enough, but somehow, he managed his small family - wife and one handicapped son.
-He was lean, thin, of short height, and was generally considered an intelligent guy.
-Thinking about his future would give him the shivers though, as he was never sure of what to do post his fast-approaching retirement.
+He never earned enough, but somehow, he managed his small family—his wife and one handicapped son.
+He was lean and thin, of short height, and was generally considered an intelligent guy.
+Thinking about his future would give him the shivers, though, as he was never sure of what to do after his fast-approaching retirement.

 One fine day, after a long, tedious deliberation with himself, he decided to be an astrologer once he retired.

-He genuinely tried to become an expert in this new endeavour of his.
-His sincere endeavour ensured that he captured the calculation of astrology accurately within a short time.
+He genuinely tried to become an expert in this new endeavor.
+His sincere endeavor ensured that he captured the calculation of astrology accurately within a short time.
 And he achieved his goal!
 His name spread like wildfire!
-From far and wide, people gushed to his house to show their horoscope.
+People gushed to his house from far and wide to show their horoscope.
 Slowly but surely, he started earning enough to stop worrying about his money matters.

-Every day in the morning, after finishing his regular routine, he sat in his office room waiting for his customers.
-A pen, scale, and a hand lens he kept on the side of his astrology book.
-His mind was always vigilant, remembering every line that he had read in that book.
+Every morning, after finishing his routine, he would sit in his office room waiting for his customers.
+A pen, scale, and a hand lens were kept on the side of his astrology book.
+He had a sharp memory of whatever he read from the book.
 He was completely in awe of what he had learned from it!
 ‘What wonderful effects these stars and planets can display in our life!
 How true it is!’ he whispered in the air.

 One day, a new customer came to him with his horoscope.
 The customer was a middle-aged man.
 He gave him a folded paper and eagerly said, ‘Sir, this is my horoscope.
 Please let me know what it shows.’

-Ashutosh looked at the paper, then gently said, ‘It’ll take time.
+Ashutosh looked at the paper and said, ‘It’ll take time.
 Please let me see it thoroughly.
-At least three to four hours to study and to give some accurate results.
+It would take approximately three to four hours to give an accurate result!
 You can collect it tomorrow.’

 The man on the other hand was too enthusiastic to know it the quickest way possible but had no choice.
 Hesitatingly he shook his head and went away.
-After his left, Asutosh babu opened the paper, keenly went through the horoscope.
-Reading a bit, his face started distorting.
+After he left, Asutosh Babu opened the paper and keenly went through the horoscope.
+After reading a bit, his facial expression changed.
 He leaned back on his chair.
-Releasing a deep sigh, he started writing something on a paper.
+Taking a deep sigh, he began to write something on a paper.

-The next day morning, the man reached at the astrologer door, anxious to know about his future,
+The next day morning, the man approached the astrologer and asked anxiously about his future,

 'Is it done, sir?’, humbly he asked.